kanhua/pypvcircuit/install.md

 > Set-ExecutionPolicy Unrestricted
 ```

-### Step 2: Run the installtion script
+### Step 3: Run the installtion script

-1. In Powershell, run
+1. Right click ```install.ps1```, select **Run with Powershell**.

+2. Select the folder that you would like to install.

 ```
 solcore5_install.ps1 > Out-File -FilePath install.log -Encode utf8
 ```

-2. Click Yes to proceed if you see any user prompt messages.
+3. Click Yes to proceed if you see any user prompt messages.

 ## Change the path environment variables (Advanced)